cozy/cozy.github.io/src/howTos/dev/cordova.md

+---
-# How to create a mobile Cozy application
+title: How to create a mobile Cozy application
+---

 The simplest way to create a mobile Cozy application is to use JavaScript as there already are JavaScript libraries to connect to the Cozy server, as known as cozy-stack.